-A big part of being a Personal Trainer is tracking the progress of your clients to ensure their program is working well and their goals are being met.
-Here are some successful tracking methods that we suggest using.
+A key part of being a Personal Trainer is tracking your client’s progress to ensure their program is working and their goals are being met.
+Here are some successful tracking methods you can use with your personal training clients.

-For clients who are big on detail and need to see everything written down in order to see where they’re going wrong, a workout log or food diary could help them stay on track.
-Ask them to log their food intake (ideally using an app like My Fitness Pal), and to record the names of each exercise, as well as sets, reps and weights.
-Not only does this kind of documentation act as a powerful motivator, but it is also valuable for you to see what they’re up to during their own time.
+For clients who are big on detail and need to see everything written down in order to pinpoint where they’re going wrong, a workout log or food diary can help them stay on track.
+Ask them to log their food intake (ideally using an app like My Fitness Pal), and to record the names of each exercise, as well as the sets, reps and weights.
+Not only can this documentation act as a powerful motivator, it provides you with valuable insights into their lifestyle and can highlight areas that may be impeding their progress.

-Making the effort to stay in touch with your clients in between sessions can have a lasting impact.
-This could be a quick call to check in and see how they’re progressing or, depending which apps or software platforms you might use with clients, other notifications or emails to provide encouragement and give clients that extra energy boost.
-The most important thing is to make contact on a regular basis so that they stay on track and remember their long-term goal at the front of their mind.
+Touching base with clients in between their training sessions with you can have a powerful impact.
+This could be a quick call or text to check in and see how they’re progressing or, depending which apps or software platforms you might use with clients, other notifications or emails to provide encouragement and share relevant, useful information.
+The most important thing is to make contact on a regular basis so that they stay on track and keep their long-term goal at the front of their mind.

-It is important that your clients reach their goals when they are training with you, not only for them but for you as a trainer also.
-If you have a client that is smashing their fitness and health goals under your supervision, they will be more inclined to continue training with you and also are more likely to refer friends, family and colleagues to you.
+It is important for both you and your client that they reach their training goals.
+If you have a client that is smashing their fitness and health goals under your supervision, they will be more inclined to continue training with you – and more likely to refer friends, family and colleagues to you.
 Word of mouth referrals are gold, and they cost nothing other than your professionalism.
-Your clients’ results are a reflection of your Personal Training skills so it is in your best interests to do everything you can to monitor their progress and keep them on track for success.
+Your clients’ results are a reflection of your Personal Training skills, so it is in your best interests to do everything you can to monitor their progress and keep them on track for success.

 Want some more tips on becoming the best PT possible?
-Whether you need help marketing yourself as a PT, understanding when your clients may be overtraining or standing out in the industry – we have so many fantastic resources on The Fitness Zone.
+Whether you need help marketing yourself as a PT, understanding when your clients may be overtraining or standing out in the industry – we have loads of fantastic resources in The Fitness Zone.